 Before you get upset and jump to possibilities and options, lets explore some reasons why you might want to keep the rooster.
 If you can legally keep the rooster in your neighborhood or town, there are some good reasons to have one around.
 You may have heard that a rooster is mean, ornery, and dangerous.
 These reasons can be true but they are not always the case.
 (Read more about Cranky Roosters in this post.)
 I am not advocating keeping an overly aggressive rooster.

 I find the roosters are a great addition to our flock.
 We currently have fourteen roosters.
-Before you make a move to have my sanity checked, let me tell you that they are not all staying!
-But we do keep quite a few throughout our six flocks.
+Before you make a move to have my sanity checked, let me tell you that we generally do keep quite a few roosters.
 They work hard every day, keeping the hens safe.
 Let me explain a few reasons that I am glad we keep the rooster.

 The Rooster as a Peacekeeper